Stewart Cockburn: Career

 In 1964 he read the evening news bulletin on ADS7, the TV station then associated with The Advertiser.
 Cockburn continued as senior feature writer at The Advertiser and resumed his radio commentaries on 5AD and also 5AN (ABC).
 After participating in a journalists' strike in 1967, Cockburn left journalism for several years.
 He and his family moved to Canberra, where he was partner in a news agency service.

 Cockburn returned to journalism and The Advertiser in 1971.
 In addition to feature writing, he wrote opinion columns and was a leader (editorial) writer.

 Towards the end of 1971 Cockburn investigated the company behind Holiday Magic cosmetics, and showed how a small number of operators profited enormously from the aspirations of a large number of agents, a classic pyramid scheme.
 His series of articles earned him a national Walkley Award for the best newspaper feature story in 1972.

 In January 1979 Cockburn received a letter written in jail by inmate Edward Splatt, protesting his innocence of the 1977 murder of 77-year-old Rosa Amelia Simper.
 Cockburn's crusade on Splatt's behalf led to the then longest Royal Commission (1983–1984) in SA history, with Michael Abbott QC representing Splatt, and led to an overturned verdict, release in October 1984, and monetary compensation for Splatt.

-Cockburn retired as a journalist in 1983.

-In 1979 Cockburn published The Salisbury Affair on the sacking by Premier Don Dunstan of South Australian Police Commissioner, Harold Salisbury.
-The book sold well and its release was closely followed by the defeat of the State Labor government under Des Corcoran in September 1979, Dunstan having retired in February.
+In 1979 Cockburn published The Salisbury Affair on the sacking by premier Don Dunstan of South Australian Police Commissioner, Harold Salisbury.
+The book sold well and its release was closely followed by the defeat of the state Labor government under Des Corcoran in September 1979, Dunstan having retired in February.